SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/search_spaces.rst

 continuous range.
 For parameters that span several orders of magnitude, consider using a discrete log-scale grid instead (see below).

+When optimizers generate candidates outside a continuous range, the ``boundary`` optimizer parameter controls how those candidates are mapped back into the valid range.
+See :doc:`boundary_strategies` for the available strategies.

 Distribution Parameters
 -----------------------